Year of entry 2024

 Join our online taster courses

-On this programme, you’ll learn the main concepts and tools of ecological economics – a multidisciplinary field that seeks to understand and manage the environmental and social dimensions of economic activity.
+On this programme, you’ll learn the main concepts and tools of ecological economics – a transdisciplinary field that seeks to understand and manage the environmental and social dimensions of economic activity.

 This programme combines modules that deliver strong foundations in ecological and environmental economics, with a range of options in sustainability and heterodox economics.
 You’ll study ideas ranging from how to value ecosystem services to how to achieve a post-growth economy.
+You’ll learn tools such as input-output analysis and system dynamics modelling to understand the relationships between the economy, society, and environment.
 You’ll also have the chance to tailor your course to suit your interests, choosing four of the optional modules we offer.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.